 It’s definitely one of our favourites.

-If you’re looking for a great selection of farm fresh produce and homemade products in a beautiful park, then the Trout Lake Farmers Market is a “best place to be” on Saturdays in the summer.
+If you’re looking for a great selection of farm fresh produce and homemade products in a beautiful park, then the Trout Lake Farmers Market is one of the best places to be on a Saturday in the summer.

 Trout Lake Times & Location

-The Trout Lake Farmers Market takes place at the northeast tip of Vancouver’s John Hendry Park not far from the corner of 13th Avenue and Lakeview Drive and runs from early May until around the third week of October every Saturday from 9 am to 2 pm.
+The Trout Lake Farmers Market takes place at the northeast tip of Vancouver’s John Hendry Park not far from the corner of 13th Avenue and Lakewood Drive and runs from early May until around the third week of October most years.